Hannah Pearce

-Hannah Pearce (birth 17 November 1998) is a South African field hockey player for the South African national team.
+Hannah Pearce (born 17 November 1998) is a South African field hockey player for the South African national team and the University of Birmingham Hockey Club in the Women's England Hockey League Premier Division.

 Personal life

 She attended St Mary's School, studied at the Harvard University.

 National team

 She successful debut in the South Africa v Namibia is Randburg.
 Shortly after this announcement, she was also named in the squad for the African Hockey Road to Tokyo Event.